berretterry/sdm-proxy-cluster/README.md

 - [ ] Tags
 - [ ] Email address of Users to attach roles
 - [ ] Resources set to true or false

+### Configuring the EKS cluster for Discovery and Privilege Escalation

+There is a yaml file that has all of the roles and role bindings needed to get things to work called sdm-rbac.yaml

+You can run through the steps on your own of connecting to the cluster, or you can run the shell script that is also provided setup-sdm-rbac.sh

+If the shell script doesn't run you may have to use a chmod command

+`chmod x setup-sdm-rbac.sh`

+Then you can run the script normally and it will update the cluster

+`./setup-sdm-rbac.sh`